 Regardless of the specific scenario, we all have to overcome the fear of change at one point or another in our lives.
 Change makes us nervous, but change can be good.
 Unfortunately, with change comes the questioning of one’s self:

 “Did God lead me down this path?”

 I asked myself these same questions with each career and job change; when I bought my house, when I joined a new church, especially when faced with a breast cancer diagnosis.
 These questions arose from:

 - Fear of Failure

 - Fear of the Unknown

 “What if I make a fool of myself?”

 “What if no one supports me?”

-Although thoughts of failure will inevitably cross our minds, we have to be intentional in rejecting and replacing them with positive, re-affirming thoughts.
+Although thoughts of failure will inevitably cross our minds, we must reject and replace them with positive, re-affirming thoughts.
 We have to speak to ourselves with thoughts such as “What if I succeed?”
-You have to believe that you CAN do this, that you CAN win.
+You have to believe that you CAN do this and win.
 You also have to know that, although some people won’t support you, there will be many others who will.
 And if you do fail, get up, and try again.
 Just because we fail at something doesn’t mean it’s over.
 Failure just means it’s time to find another strategy or idea.

 Fear of the Unknown